XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Experiments

 \textbf{Baseline Methods}.
 We compare XR-1 with strong VLA models, including $\pi_{0.5}$~\citep{intelligence2025pi_05}, $\pi_0$~\citep{black2024pi_0}, RDT~\citep{liu2024rdt}, UniVLA~\citep{bu2025univla}, and GR00T-N1.5~\citep{bjorck2025gr00t}.
 We note a performance degradation with the Lerobot implementation of $\pi_0$.
 The results of $\pi_0$ reported in this paper are based on the original JAX implementation.

 \textbf{Results on Dual-Arm UR-5e}.
-Figure~\ref{fig:xr1_results_DUR} reports success rates across 20 tasks on the Dual-Arm UR-5e.
-XR-1 surpasses all baselines by a large margin.
-For instance, in \emph{DUR-FindTapeBasket}, it achieves $85\%$ success compared to $50\%$ from $\pi_{0}$.
-Several baselines even collapse to $0\%$ performance on harder tasks, which we attribute to insufficient auxiliary supervision and gradient conflicts during multi-task optimization.
-In contrast, XR-1 leverages UVMC for richer training signals, yielding more robust representations and stable optimization across diverse objectives.
-The corresponding tabular results can be found in Appendix Table~\ref{table:main-ur-dual}.
+Figure~\ref{fig:xr1_results_DUR} shows success rates on 20 Dual-Arm UR-5e tasks.
+XR-1 outperforms all baselines by a wide margin (e.g., \emph{DUR-FindTapeBasket}: $85\%$ vs. $50\%$ for $\pi_{0}$), while several baselines drop to $0\%$ on harder tasks.
+We attribute this to limited auxiliary supervision and optimization conflicts in multi-task training.
+XR-1 mitigates these issues with UVMC, producing stronger representations and more stable optimization.
+Tabular results are in Appendix Table~\ref{table:main-ur-dual}.

-\textbf{Results on Tien Kung 2.0}.
+\textbf{Results on Tien Kung 2.0 (Unseen during Pretraining)}.
 We further evaluate transferability on Tien Kung 2.0 over another 20 tasks in Table~\ref{table:xr1_results_tienkung2}.
 Unlike the UR-5e, this robot is \emph{unseen during pretraining} (e.g., Stages 1 and 2 for XR-1), making the evaluation a stringent embodiment-transfer benchmark.
 Despite this challenge, XR-1 again outperforms all baselines; e.g., in \emph{TK2-MoveCupSauce}, it reaches $70\%$ versus $60\%$ for $\pi_{0}$.
 These results indicate that UVMC effectively encodes embodiment-agnostic dynamics into a shared latent space, enabling efficient transfer of prior knowledge to novel robotic platforms.

 \textbf{Results on Other Robots}.
-XR-1 consistently outperforms all other methods across four diverse robotic arm configurations, achieving an significant relative gain over the strongest baseline.
+XR-1 consistently outperforms all other methods across four diverse robotic arm configurations, achieving a significant relative gain over the strongest baseline.
 Additional experimental results for Tien Kung 1.0 in Table~\ref{table:main-tk}, Dual-Arm Franka in Table~\ref{table:main-franka}, AgileX Cobot Magic V2.0 in Table~\ref{table:main-agilex}, and Single-Arm UR-5e in Table~\ref{table:main-ur-single} are provided in Appendix~\ref{appendix:results}.